ucsd-cse112-sp19/team9-webcomponent/README.md

 ![](images/tim_terror.png)

 # Documentation
-See the index.html file for documentation
+See the index.html file in the documentation folder

 # In Progress
 Unit tests